silversub/terraform/provider/classic-infrastructure-resources.md

 Provides an SSL certificate resource.
 This allows SSL certificates to be created, updated, and deleted.

-For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer) security certificates Docs ](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Security_Certificate).
+For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer) security certificates Docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Security_Certificate).

 ### Sample Terraform code
 {: #ssl-compute-cert-sample}